 Represented a major insurance company in multi-million dollar coverage dispute*

-Represented a global computer company in the defense of a putative class action in the Eastern District of New York alleging violations of New York’s deceptive practices act, N.Y.
+Represented a multinational technology company in the defense of a putative class action in the Eastern District of New York alleging violations of New York’s deceptive practices act, N.Y.
 G.B.L.
 Section 349 and Section 350, and a consumer fraud claim under N.J.S.A. §§ 56:8-1, et seq*

 Represented a creditor in an adversary bankruptcy proceeding filed in the Southern District of Florida*